-Making is a pro in soccer is a dream for many.
-By doing your research, you’ve already shown that you have a strong desire to make it.
+Making it as a pro in soccer is a dream for many.
+By doing your research, you’ve already shown that you strongly desire to make it.

-While becoming a professional soccer player may be the dream of many, the reality is that few of us will make it, but you can with the right attributes.
+While becoming a pro soccer player may be the dream of many, the reality is that few of us will make it, but you can with the right attributes.

-Whether young or old, male or female, collegiately trained or not, there’s still a chance to make it as a professional soccer player.
+Whether young or old, male or female or collegiately trained, there’s still a chance to make it as a pro soccer player.
 We just have to keep the faith and keep training!

 Chances of becoming a professional soccer player?